-Nevada law prohibits drivers from stopping, parking or leaving their car standing on a highway.
+NRS 484B.440 is the Nevada statute that prohibits motorists from stopping, parking or leaving their car standing on a highway.
 The fine for this infraction varies depending on the city or county where it took place.
 Parking tickets do not carry Nevada driver’s license demerit points or the requirement to do traffic school.

 In this article, our Las Vegas traffic ticket attorneys will discuss:

-- 1. Can I stop, stand, or park my car on a highway in Las Vegas, NV?
+- 1. Can I stop, stand, or park my car on a highway in Nevada?

-- 3. What are the penalties for “highway stopping or parking” in Las Vegas, NV?
+- 3. What are the penalties for “highway stopping or parking” in Las Vegas, Nevada?